 12. Itasca State Park

-Established in 1891, Itasca State Park is Minnesota’s oldest state park and a natural national landmark.
-The park is home to the headwaters of the mighty Mississippi River, so make sure you say hello before the river begins its long descent to the Gulf of Mexico.
+Founded in 1891, Itasca State Park is Minnesota’s first state park, designated as a natural national landmark, and encompasses 81 campsites.
+The park features the headwaters of the mighty Mississippi River; ensure to visit before the river embarks on its extensive journey to the Gulf of Mexico.

 The park is jam-packed with other must-see highlights.
 These include historic sites, guided history and wildlife boat tours, fishing on one of Itasca State Park’s 100 lakes, or meandering down any of the 49 miles of hiking trails.